PharmAccess/hdc-data-analytics-handbook/README.md

 ```
 conda env create -f analytics_handbook_env.yml
 ```
+**NOTE**: If you have a mac and the arm64 version of anaconda installed, anaconda will automatically look into condaforge/osx-arm64 channel for packages, in which some packages like r-duckdb are not available.
+Therefore you need to specify too look in the conda-forge/osx-64 channel.
+To do so in the analytics_handbook_env.yml add /osx-64 after conda-forge in the channels.
 4. To activate the environment run: ```conda activate HDC-handbook-r-python```
 5. Set the python interpreter (ctr/cmnd + shift + p, or navigate to settings >> command pallette..) and click on *Python: select interpreter*.
 Now select the environment you just installed.
 Note: for the environment to become visible in the list, it might be required to restart vs code.
 6. Now first run a single code cell in any of the documents, this will ask you to install a kerner for your environment.
 Click install.